Left Jab: From Heaven To Hell, In The Shadow Of A Covid Vaccine (Part 1)

 Shingles, particularly if it breaks out on your face and spreads to your eye, should really be a criminal offence.

-Shingles is bad enough where-ever you get it, but the term ‘miserable’ doesn’t even begin to describe what it’s like having it on your face and in your eye.
+Shingles is bad enough wherever you get it, but the term ‘miserable’ doesn’t even begin to describe what it’s like having it on your face and in your eye.
 It’s so shithouse that the only way I can think to describe it is ‘obscene’.
 As in, ‘I have suffered an obscenity’.
 Generally, I reserve those sorts of fighting words to describe, say, lunch with Alan Jones, or waking up drunk beside Tony Abbott or Eric Abetz and having no memory of what I did the night before.
 But Shingles of the face and eye has forced me to reconsider what an outrage really is.
 Although on reflection, the word ‘Demtel’ is another that fits, because when it comes to Shingles, wait, there’s more.
 So much more.

 In about one in five cases, Shingles kicks the shit out of your nerves so thoroughly that you develop a condition known as Postherpetic Neuralgia (PHN), and that’s where the fun really begins.
 In my case, I had (or rather, I have… it’s still weaving its magic) Postherpetic Neuralgia of the Trigeminal Nerve.
 Translated, that simply means ‘After a Varicella Zoster Virus from the herpes family (postherpetic) you developed nerve pain (neuralgia) in your face and scalp and eye (Trigeminal nerve)’.